nevermined-io/app_docs/docs/tutorials/05-register-webservice.md

 # How to register your AI web service and link to a Smart Subscription

 In a previous tutorial we showed how to create a Smart Subscription.
 Here we go through the required steps of registering a new AI web service and link it to your Smart Subscription.
-Owners who have purchased that subscription will get access to the related AI web service.
+Owners who purchase that subscription will get access to the AI web service that is included in the plan.

 :::note
-An asset can not be registered without having previously configured a subscription.
+You can't register an asset without first configuring a Smart Subscription.
 So if you skipped that part, please go to the tutorial about [How to create a Smart Subscription](04-create-subscription.md) first.
 :::

 ## Before you start